 Going 'Nuclear': How We Got Here

-President Obama stepped to the microphone in the White House briefing room and had a job to do — make the case for a major change made by his party's Senate leader to how the chamber works.
+President Barack Obama stepped to the microphone in the White House briefing room and had a job to do — make the case for a major change made by his party's Senate leader to how the chamber works.

-"Ultimately, if you got a majority of folks who believe in something, then it should be able to pass," Obama said in 2013 after then-Senate Majority Leader Harry Reid, D-Nev., changed the rules of the Senate to require a simple majority in order to allow for judiciary nominees other than those for the Supreme Court to proceed to a final vote for confirmation.
+"Ultimately, if you got a majority of folks who believe in something, then it should be able to pass," Obama said in 2013 after then-Senate Majority Leader Harry Reid, D-Nev., changed the rules of the Senate to require a simple majority to allow for judiciary nominees other than those for the Supreme Court to proceed to a final vote for confirmation.

 The irony of that made it a line that conservatives were resurfacing Monday, as Democrats fielded enough votes to sustain a filibuster against Judge Neil Gorsuch, President Trump's Supreme Court nominee.
 As a result, the Senate looks like it is careening toward a "nuclear" showdown by the end of this week.
 It is increasingly likely that Republican Senate leader Mitch McConnell, R-Ky., will blow up — so to speak — how the Senate works (perhaps forever) and eliminate the 60-vote requirement to end debate and advance a nominee for the high court.

 Of course, the context for Obama's speech is important.
-Back in 2013, nominee after nominee was thwarted by the GOP minority, despite their qualifications.
+Back in 2013, nominee after nominee was thwarted by the GOP minority, despite each's qualifications.
 As Obama also pointed out in his speech, the ones who did eventually get through did so with big majorities and few, if any, dissenters.

 There were a record number of cloture motions filed during the Obama years when the GOP was in the minority.
-(Cloture motions are essentially what's used to end debate, which takes 60 votes, or to stop a filibuster.)
+(Cloture motions are essentially what's used to end debate, which takes 60 votes, or stop a filibuster.)
 The filibuster has taken on new meaning over the years and been used by both parties.
-But its increased use by Republicans in particular over the past decade has been a big part of what's led the Senate to this point.
+But its increased use by Republicans in particular over the past decade has been a big part of what has led the Senate to this point.
 The chart below shows just how much McConnell's use of the filibuster spiked in the Obama era and how much it has grown over the past 40 years:

 "It's brought us to the point where a simple majority vote no longer seems to be sufficient for anything — even routine business — through what is supposed to be the greatest deliberative body," Obama said in 2013.

 Modern use of the filibuster has frustrated presidents of both parties.
-But, typically, the filibuster is not an issue with Supreme Court nominees.
+But typically, the filibuster is not an issue with Supreme Court nominees.
 There's long been a tradition of deferring to the president to pick his justices, so long as that nominee is qualified.
 Democrats didn't filibuster Clarence Thomas, for example, and he was among the most controversial nominees in history.
-He was only confirmed 52-48.
+He was confirmed only 52-48.

 U.S.